Theatre Arts Classes Fall 2025

 M 6:30PM-9:30PM

-Fundamental study of movement and masks for the student performer.
-Emphasis is placed on developing within the actor an understanding of their body as an instrument of expression and communication.
-The course encompasses exercises and improvisational explorations based on a variety of techniques for developing body and spatial awareness.
-These include an introduction to mime, the use of Neutral Mask and character masks, and ensemble development exercises.
+Students will learn the fundamentals of movement and masks, exploring and developing an understanding of their body as an instrument of expression and communication.
+The course encompasses exercises and improvisational explorations based on a variety of techniques for developing body and spatial awareness, including an introduction to mime, the use of Neutral Mask and character masks, and ensemble development exercises.

 Costuming and Makeup Courses